mjosaarinen/lwaes_isa/README.md

 We can see that the best selection of method indeed depends on the relative cost of multiplication.
-Assuming other instructions to have unit cost and the cost multiplication instructions is a multiple of them, we have:
+Assuming that other instructions to have unit cost and ignoring loops etc, we have:

 | **Arch** | **Karatsuba**	| **Reduce**	| **MUL=1** | **MUL=2** | **MUL=3** | **MUL=6** |
 |:-----:|:-----:|:-----:|:---------:|:---------:|:---------:|:---------:|